How to protect your WordPress website from hackers in 9 steps

-NOTE: As a general rule when creating a new hosting account, I never use the default 8 character cPanel user name based on the domain name.
-Doing so gives the attacker 50% of what he/she need to gain access, and they then only need the password…
+NOTE: As a general rule when creating a new hosting account, I never use the default 8-character cPanel user name based on the domain name.
+Doing so gives the attacker 50% of what he/she needs to gain access, and they then only need the password…

 2 – Reinstall WordPress

 As soon as you can, get into WordPress Admin and run check the version of WordPress:

 Reinstall: run the WordPress “Upgrade/Reinstall” because that deletes and replaces ALL the /wp-admin/ and /wp-includes/ contents.
 This immediately removes any dodgy code/files inserted by an intruder.

-Apply Updates: update all plugins and themes to ensure security patches are applied, and all files are replaced.
-Set all plugins to “auto-update” – this is an important WordPress security procedure.
+Apply Updates: update all WordPress plugins and WordPress themes to ensure security patches are applied, and all files are replaced.
+Set all plugins and themes to “auto-update” – this is an important WordPress security procedure.

 3 – Check WordPress "Administrator" Users

 Administrator Users: look for dodgy Admin users, delete any you don’t know (allocate content – if any – to a known good user so you don’t delete your posts and page accidentally)